Understanding Git Internals

 git commit -m "first commit"

-Use git log to find the hash of current commit.
+git log shows the hash of the resulting commit:

 commit 53b1b80d093d7ad66a3f612a56e0215ad9da5952 (HEAD -> main)